 Saturday Morning Television

-There was a time of day where kids ruled the household and, quite possibly, the world.
+Saturday mornings were when kids ruled the households and, quite possibly, the world.
 This great period of history was each and every Saturday morning while dads were out, and about and moms were sleeping in.
 Television recognized this and provided for us, an entire culture transfered to us from TV air waves.

 There were times when we'd wake up earlier than usual on a Saturday morning, and be faced with the old TV test pattern.
 This was a signal that television - all illustrious 4 channels of it - weren't ready to come on yet.
 How sad it was to see this horrible thing on the screen.

-Breakfast cereal was also a runner up for top competitor on a Saturday morning.
-Commercials dictated to us kids which cereal was the best to have.
+Breakfast cereals were also runners-up for top billing on a Saturday morning.
+Commercials dictated to us kids which cereal was the best to have, what had the most flavor, the best prizes, and what we just couldn't live without.
 Depending on the skill of the advertiser, and the creativity of the staff cartoonist, ultimately us kids decided which was best.
 If it puffed, krinkled, popped, or came in a variety of colors, it was no doubt the most healthy.

 Cartoons and Westerns were extremely popular on Saturday mornings.
 "My Friend Flicka" was a great show about a boy's devotion to his horse.
 It was a half-hour show that ran on Saturday mornings in syndication.
 Another one I used to watch was "The Adventures of Rin Tin-Tin" about a boy living in an army fort with his faithful German Shepard.
 Animal shows were very popular with me, and these two were among my favorites.
 "The Roy Rogers Show" was another of my stronger favorites, and along with "Sky King", I made sure I never missed one of these.
 He even had a horse named "Trigger".
 How cool was that?
 "The Lone Ranger" was another one we watched, plus "Annie Oakley" was fun.
 Her horse was named "Target".